tallguy999/fil-course-assessment/Project Report.md

 ### Dataset
 (Provide a description of your dataset and source.
 Also justify why you chose this source)

-The dataset consists of 2020 street crime data for the Metropolitan Police, published under the Open Government License 3.0.(https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and available for download from https://data.police.uk.
+The main dataset consists of 2020 street crime data for the Metropolitan Police, published under the Open Government License 3.0.(https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and available for download from https://data.police.uk.
 Data is available for all UK police forces, but for the purpose of this exercise I have focused on the Metropolitan Police.

+Additional data has been obtained from https://www.trustforlondon.org.uk/data/boroughs/overview-of-london-boroughs/.
+This contains ratings for key indicators across all London Boroughs, including;
+* Poverty Rate
+* Income Inequality
+* Pay Inequality
+* Rough Sleeping
+* Unemployment Rate

+This will be merged with the street crime data to provide more features for the machine learning analysis.

-The data is in CSV format and comprises the following fields;
+The main street crime data is in CSV format and comprises the following fields;

 #### Field Meaning